halysongoncalves/Pugnotification/README.md

 ### Custom Notification

 PugNotification supports placeholders if download the image in the background is not successful.
-The bibilioteca already have a default placeholder size 622x384.
+The library already have a default placeholder size 622x384.

 ```java
 PugNotification.with(context)